anton-machkasov/sayitlikeme/README.md

 <img src="https://www.sayitlike.me/img/logo-no-text.svg" width="200">
 Sayitlike.me
 ===
 Is a free and open source service to help us with pronouncing each other's names.
-Pleas see it live at: https://SayItLike.Me
+Please see it live at: https://SayItLike.Me

 Users can login with their twitter account, record their name, and they'll get a personal page
 at: